MCP Filesystem

 });

-// Get available tools
+// Get available McpFilesystem tools

-const tools = await filesystemToolset.getTools();
+const filesystemTools = await toolset.getTools();

-// Create agent with filesystem tools
+// Create agent with McpFilesystem tools

-const response = await agent.ask("List all markdown files in /workspace");
+const response = await runner.ask(

 console.log(response);